platformsh/legacy-cli/README.md

 ## Usage

-You can run the Platform.sh CLI in your shell by typing `platform`.
+You can run this CLI in your shell by typing `platform`.

     platform